-If you're injured in a car accident caused by another driver, this may be your first experience filing a claim for compensation with another person’s insurance company.
+If you're injured in a car wreck caused by another driver, this may be your first experience filing a claim for compensation with another person’s insurance company.
 The process can be confusing, and settling your claim may not be easy.
-Understanding how the settlement of an auto collision claim works can help reduce stress and impatience.
+Understanding how the settlement of a San Diego auto collision claim works can help reduce stress and impatience.
 Let me take you through it step-by-step.

 Step 1: Verify Insurance Limits

 When you file the claim with the negligent driver’s insurance company, make certain to verify the amount of insurance coverage so that you'll receive the proper amount of compensation.

 Here's when an experienced car accident attorney can really be helpful.
 If you hire someone right after your crash, not only will they file the claim on your behalf, but they'll also check all insurance policy limits—including yours, in case the accident was with an uninsured or underinsured motorist.

 Step 2: Investigate the Accident and Your Damages

 Your lawyer conducts a thorough investigation into the cause of your car accident and collects the evidence you need to prove the other driver’s negligence.
 Helpful information your legal counsel secures includes the police report, pictures taken at the crash scene, witness statements, and other evidence to build your case.

 To assess all your damages, your lawyer also presents medical records, medical bills, pay stubs, and other documentation.